 We recently dedicated a whole weekly Tuesday Tips Live show to this topic.
 Hear me talk through all of these options and show you many of them, and hear what the Digital DJ Tips community had to say too, in this recording of the show.

 Why?
-Because you’re too busy doing it, that’s why.
+Because you’re too busy doing it.
 Ever heard your own voice on a recording, and thought, “Urgh!
 Is that REALLY how I sound?”
 Well, guess what?
 It’s just the same with your DJing!

 I don’t mean that you’ll think “God, that sounds terrible!” (although you might – I did the first time I heard one of my “live” sets recorded), I just mean that you have to hear your DJing like a member of your audience hears it in order to really know what your mixes sound like.

 Stuff you didn’t like at the time, or thought was too obvious, or too rough, may sound fine.
 Stuff you were proud of may not hit the mark.
-You may spot that you have a tendency to bring tracks in too quiet, then correct, or you play with your kick drums too loud, or one of countless other tweaks that only you can make. but only having heard your sets how the rest of the world hears them will you spot these things.
+You may spot that you have a tendency to bring tracks in too quiet, then correct, or you play with your kick drums too loud, or one of countless other tweaks that only you can make.
+But only after hearing your sets how the rest of the world hears them will you spot these things.

 7 Ways To Record Your DJ Sets

 - Use your DJ software – The most obvious way.
 Works well if you’re recording music that you own (ie not streaming services – they all disable this button), and you only want to record what’s running through your software.
 For instance, it often can’t record microphones, or other DJs playing alongside you on their gear